rust-lang/rust/doc/rust.md

 A _method call_ consists of an expression followed by a single dot, an identifier, and a parenthesized expression-list.
-Method calls are resolved to methods on specific traits, either statically dispatching to a method if the exact `self`-type of the left-hand-side is known, or dynamically dispatching if the left-hand-side expression is an indirect [trait type](#trait-types).
+Method calls are resolved to methods on specific traits, either statically dispatching to a method if the exact `self`-type of the left-hand-side is known, or dynamically dispatching if the left-hand-side expression is an indirect [object type](#object-types).

 ### Field expressions